Skip to content

 None

-An optional seed to be used for the random number generator.
-If None, the seed from the dataset is used.
+Seed for the random number generator.
+If None, the dataset seed is used.

 None